AuthorizeNet/medusa-payment-plugin/README.md

 ## Client side configuration

-For the NextJs start you need to  make the following changes
+For the NextJs start, make the following changes

 **Step 1.**

 Install package to your next starter.
-This just makes it easier, importing all the scripts implicitly
+This simplifies the process by importing all the scripts implicitly

 ```bash
 npm install authorizenet-react